hhjfdkl/Pi-Project/Pi-Hole.md

 - Update Pi-Hole DNS by unchecking the box for the Upstream DNS Server previously selected and enter: `127.0.0.1#5335` in the Custom DNS servers section
 - This causes us to use the *root* DNS servers for the Internet

+Added Logging to Unbound by adjusting `/etc/unbound.conf.d/pi-hole.conf` to point to the default, commented out log file `/var/log/unbound/unbound.log`
+- Added `log-time-ascii: yes` for human readability
+- Adjusted `verbosity: 1` for now. *1 to 3 seems best*

 # Issues
 Per the documentation, Pi-Hole will install on 80 by default, but if that's in use it will switch to 8080.
 If 8080 isn't available, it will not be available and you'll have to manually configure it.